jszip/jszip-site/src/site/markdown/quickstart/index.md

   check the shell window to see that the JSZip plugin was able to apply the change, then hit reload.
 (Some changes to the `pom.xml` cannot be reflected in live development mode as they affect the sequence of the reactor, with the result that the reactor has to be restarted)
+  4. If the lifecycle is advanced to the `package` phase or beyond, then you will no longer be in “Live development” mode as the reactor will have replaced the attached directories with the built `.zip` and `.jar` files.
+If you can convince your IDE or a second Maven instance to rebuild those files though, then the changes will be picked up live.

 ### Making the optimized release build